vivekbahl2021/github-actions-workshop/README.md

-# Welcome to the GitHub Actions Workshop!
+# Welcome to the GitHub Actions Workshop

-This repository contains all the necessary materials to help you get started with GitHub Actions.
-In this hands-on workshop, you'll learn how to automate software development tasks, from continuous integration to deployment, using GitHub's powerful automation platform.
+This hands-on workshop is designed to help you master GitHub Actions by teaching you how to automate workflows, run tests, deploy applications, and more.
+It includes all the necessary labs, exercises, and example workflows to get you started with continuous integration and continuous deployment, using GitHub's powerful automation platform.

 ## Prerequisites